blbadger/blbadger.github.io/vision-transformers.md

 Removal of layer normalization transformations does not yield as much of an increase in input representation accuracy for the last layer (24) of the ViT large 16.
 This is because without normalization, at that depth the gradient begins to explode for certain patches: observe the high-frequency signal originating from two patches near the center of the layernormless example above.
 A very small gradient update rate $\epsilon$ must be used in the gradient descent procedure $a_{n+1} = a_n + \epsilon * \nabla_{a_n}O(a_n, \theta)$ to avoid sending those patch values to infinity.
 In turn, the finding that a vision transformer (with attention modules intact) results in exploding gradients $\nabla_{a_n}O(a_n, \theta)$ suggests that this model is poorly conditioned.

+### Self attention transformations transmit very little input information

-Now we will examine the effects of residual connections on input representation.
+Now we will examine the effects of residual connections on input representation in the context of vision transformers.
+After removing all residual connections from each transformer encoder layer, we have

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_no_residuals_dissection.png)

+It is apparent from these results that self-attention transformations are quite incapable of transmitting most input information, which is why removing all attention modules from encoders 1 through 4 results in a recovery of the ability of the output of encoder 4 to accurately represent the input.

-It is apparent from the results above that the self-attention layer of encoder module 4 contributes very little to the input representation relative to the MLP of that same module for either trained or untrained vision transformer models once residual connections are removed.
-It may be observed that even a single self-attention layer requires an enormous number of gradient descent iterations to achieve a reasonably accurate representation for a trained model, and that even this is insufficient for an untrained one.
-This is evidence for approximate non-invertibility or equivalently poor conditioning.
+It may be observed that even a single self-attention layer requires an enormous number of gradient descent iterations to achieve a marginally accurate representation for a trained model, and that even this is insufficient for an untrained one.
+This is evidence for approximate non-invertibility, which may equivalently be viewed as poor conditioning in the forward transformation.

 ![vision transformer representations]({{https://blbadger.github.io}}/neural_networks/vitl16_no_residuals_or_mlp.png)

+It is interesting to observe that training leads to a somewhat more informative (with respect to the input) self-attention module considering that attention layers from trained models carry very little input information with respect to fully connected layers.
+There may be some benefit for the transformer encoder to transmit more information during the learning procedure, but it is unclear why this is the case.

-If our gradient descent procedure on the input is effective, the following is expected to be true:
+What about true non-invertibility?
+If our gradient descent procedure on the input is effective, then an unbounded increase in the number of iterations of gradient descent would be expected to result in an asymptotically zero distance between the target layer output $O(a, \theta)$ and the layer output of the generated input in question $O(a_g, \theta)$, or more precisely

 $$
 a_{n+1} = a_n - g * \epsilon, \; n \to \infty \implies ||O(a, \theta) - O(a_g, \theta) ||_2 \to 0